Online Privacy Tips

 Review location access

-You might have apps continuously sending your location to advertising networks.
-Within iOS settings, a purple icon indicates apps that have recently used your location.
-If you haven't recently used those apps, they're spying on you.
 Decide if you're comfortable giving away a map of your life and realtime location.
 Consider changing your settings or uninstalling apps that disrespect privacy.
-And some apps function with a ZIP code instead of needing your precise location.
+Many apps or websites allow you to use your ZIP code, rather than your exact location, and the results are the same.
 I try to use websites instead of apps whenever possible, to save space on my phone and improve my privacy.
 Gmail, Facebook, Instagram, and Twitter are very functional in a web browser, with only some features like Live Streaming requiring an app.

 Try simpler versions of websites

 i.reddit.com, a retro design for early smartphones that is fast and simple.
-I don't know of any privacy improvements, but at least the site is usable and small, unlike their modern, slow website.
+I don't know of any privacy improvements, but at least the site is usable and small, unlike their modern,slow website.
+You may also be interested in old.reddit.com, which is far better than the new reddit.

 uMatrix is an excellent tool for limiting website surveillance, but it's designed to be highly customized, taking time to setup.
 It will break some websites, but it gives you amazing control.
 (For simplicity, uBlock Origin is a good choice, made by the same developer).